khantzen/ApacheCamel-Demo/README.md

 Here is a little demo about how ApacheCamel does work and some leads to help you start your first project on camel.

-This demo's goal is to develop a module _simple-fetch_ who's gonna recover an xml file containing user information (firstname, lastname, email, birthdate) on a ftp server, analyse this file and then store those informations into a database.
-All of this while sending log of his progression to another module _audit-camel_ that will store them into a database.
+This demo's goal is to develop a module _simple-fetch_ who's gonna recover a xml file containing user information (firstname, lastname, email, birthdate) from a ftp server, analyse this file and then store those informations into a database.
+All of this while sending log of his progression to another module _audit-camel_ that will store them into the same database.
 Those two modules depend on a third module call _camel-common_ containing different classes used by both of them.

 This is actually the demo/example that I would like to have when I started working with ApacheCamel a year ago (july 2016).